 Antique Finish that Holds Nothing Back

-Step-by-step instructions for turning your reproduction into a masterpiece
+Step-by-step instructions for turning your reproduction into a period masterpiece.

 Synopsis: Learn the five classic steps to creating a period patina on your furniture reproduction, as taught by a master: choosing and using dyes, filling open-pored woods, adding depth to the color with a glaze, applying a clear topcoat, and using surface tricks to age a piece.
 When you are months into a reproduction and want to learn the perfect finish to turn that project into an heirloom, this is the definitive, step-by-step guide.